2 Copywriting Formulas for Converting More Sales

 The bottom line is, if you don’t give them a reason to buy now… chances are they never will.

 Why you should use AIDA for your marketing stuff…

 Whether you’re writing a sales page, landing page, or something as simple as an email — you can achieve bigger and betters results with this copywriting formula.

 For one, it’s easy to implement.
 You can literally use this formula as a template, which could save you hours, days, and even months.
 All you really have to do is fill in the blanks…

 And two, because it’s been proven to work!

-Aside from Gary Halbert, other big-time copywriters that I know are using this formula to help big-time companies grow profitably!
+Aside from Gary Halbert, other big-time copywriters that I know are using this formula to help Fortune 500 companies grow!

 Yep.
 And it can do the same for your business as well.